Bhandari008/ELearning/README.md

 ### TODO:
 i.
-Create template for course views
+Manage couse modules and their contents